Concepts

 - 8 TiB without memory snapshot support

-- 16 TiB (theoretical maximum, without security support, minus RAM allocated to Xen and the control domain)
+- 16 TiB (theoretical limit without security support, minus RAM allocated to Xen and the control domain)

-The actual usable memory may be limited by the guest operating system.
+The actually usable memory may be limited by the guest operating system.
 Exceeding the limits supported by the guest OS may result in performance degradation.

 Disk Management